injury, sore

 Recommendations Preparation and Dosage References

-For topical application, strict hygiene measures should be observed in order to avoid contamination or additional infection.
+All topical application must follow strict hygiene measures in order to prevent contamination or additional infection.

 For inflammation:

-For asthenia, weakness, diarrhea and rheumatism:
+For rheumatism:

 1 SIMMONDS NW, 1962